mfg25/CuidandoMeuBairroESI/README.md

 Small lib to encode/decode/sign/verify JWTs using asymmetric cryptography.
 Mostly a wrapper for [pyjwt](https://github.com/jpadilla/pyjwt/) for use with asymmetric cryptography.

 It was made for an ecosystem of microservices.
-[One microservice produces the tokens](https://gitlab.com/ok-br/viralata), and [the others read them to get the username](https://gitlab.com/ok-br/tagarela) and stuff.
+One microservice produces the tokens, and the others read them to get the user name and stuff.

+One example of the token producer microservice would be [Viralata](https://gitlab.com/ok-br/viralata).
+And the one that only reads them, [Tagarela]](https://gitlab.com/ok-br/tagarela).

 ## Installing